fwip/mtg_pronouns/reworded_cards.md

 Bronze Tablet enters the battlefield tapped.

 {4}, {T}: Exile Bronze Tablet and target nontoken permanent an opponent owns.
-They may pay 10 life.
-If they does, put Bronze Tablet into its owner's graveyard.
-Otherwise, they owns Bronze Tablet and you own the other exiled card.
+That player may pay 10 life.
+If they do, put Bronze Tablet into its owner's graveyard.
+Otherwise, that player owns Bronze Tablet and you own the other exiled card.

 Brooding Saurian 2GG
 ---------------

 **Creature**

-At the beginning of each end step, each player gains control of all nontoken permanents they owns.
+At the beginning of each end step, each player gains control of all nontoken permanents they own.

 **4 / 4**